Haritha8/pokemon-type-effectiveness-console/README.md

 ## **Error Handling**:

-The application handles the following scenarios: -**Empty Input**: Prompts the user to enter a valid name. -**Invalid Characters**: Prompts the user to enter only alphabetic characters (e.g., no numbers). -**Network Issues**: Displays a message if there’s an issue reaching the API. -**Timeout**: If the API request times out, an appropriate message is displayed. -**Invalid Pokémon Name**: If the Pokémon is not found, the user is notified.
+The application handles the following scenarios:

+- **Empty Input**: Prompts the user to enter a valid name.
+- **Invalid Characters**: Prompts the user to enter only alphabetic characters (e.g., no numbers).
+- **Network Issues**: Displays a message if there’s an issue reaching the API.
+- **Timeout**: If the API request times out, an appropriate message is displayed.
+- **Invalid Pokémon Name**: If the Pokémon is not found, the user is notified.
-- Other errors, such as connectivity issues, are also handled to ensure a smooth user experience.

 ## Technologies Used